Skip to content

 Step 1: Check requirements

 Ensure that applicants meet the requirements relevant to the work visa they're applying for.
-The criteria for the EU Blue Cardwork visa for qualified professionals, and visa for IT specialists are listed above.
+The criteria for the EU Blue Card are listed above.

 Step 2: Make an appointment at the German embassy